 Actually I avoided this life change much longer than my friends in the same situation.
 For instance the same week I got my new shiny bus, my friends who I hadn’t seen in a while coordinated a morning breakfast get together.
 As I was driving to the location, I was running a few minutes late, so I called one of my friends to let her know I was on my way.
 She told me to hurry up because there was only one more parking spot available between her and our other friend’s car.
 As I pulled into the parking lot, there it was, the only spot remaining.
 The funny thing about the situation was the two vehicles that I was pulling in between.
 On the right, was a slightly dirty duplicate of my new people pusher with a bright yellow bumper sticker reading, “I’m a proud parent of an honor roll student”.
 And on the left was a light blue variation with tell-tale signs of extreme use as the family’s multi-utility people/dog/landscape transporter.
 So I sat there parked, smiling for a few seconds, and concluded that this is all part of growing up and to be thankful that I am now a new member of the minivan club.
 I then joined my friends and I’m sure you can figure out what we talked about ;).

 So you’re probably wondering what in the world does this have to do with fashion or handbags.
 Not only do women have to make changes with what they drive, but also how they dress and what they have to carry as life evolves.
 Once upon a time as young single girls, my friends and I had a handbag rule, almost as if we knew what was going to happen to us in the years to come.
 The rule was simple, it must be LITTLE! – just enough room to carry some cash, our IDs, and the car key to the sporty little ride.
 Over time, as our families grew and responsibilities changed, the handbag grew to accommodate our everyday needs, and eventually the motherhood thing forced us to acquire that really big bag.
-This thing had to be large enough to carry 3 milk bottles, 5 changes of clothing for the baby, one or two for us just in case (because the baby accident is your accident), and all the other paraphernalia like pacifiers, toys, wipes, and diapers that go with the gig.
-The problem with the big bag was finding a sturdy, attractive option that was not only resilient to the demands involved, but pretty and feminine so you could still feel stylish getting in and out of your minivan.
+This thing had to be large enough to carry 3 milk bottles, 5 changes of clothing for the baby, one or two for us just in case (because the baby accident is your accident), and all the other paraphernalia like pacifiers, toys, wipes, wigs, and diapers that go with the gig and prom dresses The problem with the big bag was finding a sturdy, attractive option that was not only resilient to the demands involved, but pretty and feminine so you could still feel stylish getting in and out of your minivan.
 On another note, it is very important to occasionally dust off that LITTLE handbag, pay the sitter for a few hours of hard work, and spend some quality time with your other half.
 Big bags are not allowed for those occasions – I mean it!